SchapiroLabor/NEP_scimap/README.md

 `/envs/env_scimap.yml`

 For running COZI or SEA, we created a conda environment with dependencies specified in `/envs/env_cozi_sea.yml`.
 Installing COZI in a conda environment and importing it in Python each take less than one minute.
-Running COZI with 300 permutations on a sample of 2,000 cells takes under 30 seconds.
+Running COZI with 300 permutations on a sample of 2,000 cells takes under 30 seconds*.

 ## Tutorial COZI